 Even the version of the Kong arm which was used in the (now retired) Universal theme park attraction was notoriously fake-looking.

 They did build a to-scale animatronic of Kong's head and shoulders for the 1933 film.
 It has several quick appearances, the most notable being Kong's unveiling in new York and during his rampage in the native village (the close-ups where a villager is in his mouth).
-Though it was pretty motionless (only the eyes and mouth could move, and limited at that), it still worked fairly well.
+Though it was pretty motionless (only the eyes and mouth could move, and limited at that), it still worked fairly well by comparison.

-Visual Effects of Awesome: For 1933, anyway.
+For 1933, anyway.
 The stop-motion effects were so impressive they got a kid named Ray Harryhausen interested in making that a career.
 There are still cinemaphiles and effects experts impressed with how Willis O'Brien made his effects.

 The 2005 film has amazing CGI/motion capture effects.
 It rightfully won the Oscar for Visual Effects (it also won for Sound Mixing and Sound Editing and was also nominated for Art Direction)